 GETTING TO PARIS

 International flights arrive at Charles de Gaulle Airport.
-It’s a 40-minute taxi ride to the centre of Paris, but it’s much cheaper to hop on the Metro.
+It’s a 40-minute taxi ride to the centre of Paris, but hopping on the Metro is much cheaper.
 Take RER line B.

 GETTING AROUND PARIS